Teaching, Learning & Assessment

 Introduction

-How can CSUMB better help students be successful as engaged citizens and in their chosen fields through the application of the five core competencies (critical thinking, information literacy, quantitative reasoning, written communication, and oral communication; embodied in CSUMB’s Undergraduate Learning Outcome (ULO) 1: Intellectual Skills), personal, professional, and social responsibility (ULO2); integrative knowledge (ULO3); and specialized knowledge (ULO4)?
+How can CSUMB better help students be successful as engaged citizens and in their chosen fields through the application of the five core competencies (critical thinking, information literacy, quantitative reasoning, written communication, and oral communication embodied in CSUMB’s Undergraduate Learning Outcome (ULO) 1: Intellectual Skills), Personal, professional, and social responsibility (ULO2); Integrative knowledge (ULO3); and Specialized knowledge (ULO4)?
 This question has motivated CSUMB’s institution-level assessment efforts since they were initiated in 2012.
 However, the foundations for this work were established decades earlier.
-In 1997, CSUMB established a Center for Teaching, Learning, Assessment that was prescient in understanding and strengthening the connections among facilitating learning, assessment, and faculty engagement (Driscoll and Wood, 2006).
+In 1997, CSUMB established a Center for Teaching, Learning, and Assessment that was prescient in understanding and strengthening the connections among facilitating learning, assessment, and faculty engagement (Driscoll and Wood, 2006).

 Connecting assessment to teaching and learning has been the focus of national discussions.
 Those connections were highlighted in a set of Liberal Education articles on the assessment movement and in the Change article by Sullivan and McConnell (2017), “Big Progress in Authentic Assessment, But by Itself Not Enough.”
 Sullivan and McConnell make those connections explicit by highlighting the results of a study by Condon et. al. (2016) that demonstrated positive impacts on student learning resulting from workshops designed to help faculty (p.
 21),